bduffany/nextjs-app-template/README.md

 <!-- TODO [i]: Add project details -->

-# nextjs-app-template
+# Next.js production app template

-A Next.JS template that provides an excellent user experience and developer experience out of the box.
+A production-ready Next.js template that provides an excellent user experience and developer experience out of the box.

 Feel free to file an issue if you have feature requests or want to contribute!